HumanCellAtlas/dcp-community/rfcs/text/Fusillade in the DCP.md

 ### Component Organization Convention
 Components will have a directory at the top level of their code base named */roles*.
-This directory will contain all of the roles define for this components.
+This directory will contain all of the roles defined for this component.
 This the directory structure:

 ```
 project